personal-naveenkumar/bidirectional-stock-prediction/README.md

 ## Bidirectional stock prediction using News and Twitter analysis

-##### In this project, I trained a bidirectional stock price prediction system based on financial corpus consisting of about 90,000 news articles for Apple and Amazon stocks.
+##### In this project, I trained a bidirectional stock price prediction system based on financial corpus consisting of about 10 years worth 8k Analyst report data (around 8 GB) news articles for Apple and Amazon stocks.
 I ran multiple different experiments with two separate time periods (1 day and 4 hours) to see which combinations of time period, feature extraction and selection techniques has the highest prediction accuracy.
 ##### After that, I compared the various models based on parameters like accuracy and F1 score to find out the best model that predicts the correct directional stock value.
 I scraped news articles from viral tweets and used them as input to validate the model.

 ### Result:
-The trained system predicted stock movements with accuracy up to 74 percent.
+The trained system predicted stock movements with accuracy up to 76 percent.
 I found that Random Forest classifier when used along with 1-gram feature extraction technique on a time period of 1 day has given the best overall accuracy.

 ![results](Images/results.jpg)